Harold Nelson Burden: Later years

 Katherine Burden died in 1919; Harold Burden married in 1920 Rosa Gladys Williams (12 May 1863 - 17 September 1939), the superintendent of the Stoke Park Colony, with whom he continued philanthropic work.

 Harold Burden was master of the Worshipful Company of Barbers in 1923.
 He died on 15 May 1930 at his home at Clevedon Hall, and was buried at Clevedon parish church.

 Stoke Park Colony had become important for neurological and psychiatric research; in 1933, Rosa Burden founded the Burden Mental Research Trust, an expansion of earlier research.
 The Burden Neurological Institute was built in the grounds of Stoke Park in 1939.

-After Rosa Burden's death the NIPRCC continued running the colonies nad also provided accommodation for St Christopher School, founded by a Stoke Park secretary.
+After Rosa Burden's death the NIPRCC continued running the colonies and also provided accommodation for St Christopher School, founded by a Stoke Park secretary.

 The NHS Act took over all prior hospitals.
 Uniquely, it was argued that the Act only nationalised the company that operated the institutions and the Minister of State was forced to purchase the properties off the Trustees.
 The NIPRCC became the Burden Trust in 1956.

 At his death, Harold Burden or his trusts owned over three square miles around Bristol.
 The University of the West of England and the suburb of Lockleaze are built on land previously owned by him.